Hypencoder: Hypernetworks for Information Retrieval: Conclusions

-We propose a new class of retrieval model, the \name{} which overcomes the limitations of inner product based similarity functions that we prove to exist.
+We propose a new class of retrieval model—\name{}—that overcomes the limitations of similarity functions based on inner products that we prove to exist.
 Our model achieves a new state-of-the-art on TREC DL '19 and '20 for BERT sized encoder models with a single dense document vector and shows even stronger relative improvement on harder retrieval tasks such as tip-of-the-tongue queries.
-Further we demonstrate that learned relevance models can be applied to large-scale search corpus in an efficient way with our proposed approximate search algorithm.
-As \name{} is a flexible framework there is much interesting future work to explore, such as multi-vector document representations and corpus pretraining to name a few.
+Additionally, we demonstrate that learned relevance models can be applied to large-scale search corpus in an efficient way with our proposed approximate search algorithm.

-\begin{acks} This work was supported in part by the Center for Intelligent Information Retrieval, in part by the NSF Graduate Research Fellowships Program (GRFP) Award \#1938059, and in part by the Office of Naval Research contract number N000142412612.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsor.
+{ {\textbf{Acknowledgments.}} This work was supported in part by the Center for Intelligent Information Retrieval, in part by the NSF Graduate Research Fellowships Program Award \#1938059, and in part by the Office of Naval Research contract number N000142412612.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsor. }